lab272/semtex_varkinvis/README.md

 2. make (Gnu's version, which is usually now the standard supplied code);

-3. C++, C and Fortran compilers (OSX needs both vendor-supplied Xcode for C/C++ and a 3rd-party Fortran compiler, installed e.g. via homebrew/macports/fink as part of the gcc compiler suite);
+3. C++, C and Fortran compilers (OS X needs both vendor-supplied Xcode for C/C++ and a 3rd-party Fortran compiler, installed e.g. via homebrew/macports/fink as part of the gcc compiler suite);